cosmos/ibc-go/e2e/README.md

 Every time changes are pushed to a branch or to `main`, a new `simd` image is built and pushed [here](https://github.com/orgs/cosmos/packages?repo_name=ibc-go).

+On PRs, E2E tests will only run once the PR is marked as ready for review.
+This is to prevent unnecessary test runs on PRs that are still in progress.

+> If you need the E2E tests to run, you can either run them locally, or you can mark the PR as R4R and then convert it back to a draft PR.

 ## Adding a new test

 All tests should go under the [e2e](https://github.com/cosmos/ibc-go/tree/main/e2e) directory.
 When adding a new test, either add a new test function